ejazhussain/blog/source/_posts/how-to-usecontext-with-usereducer-in-spfx.md

 3. [React Reusable Custom Hooks in SPFx](https://rabiawilliams.com/spfx/reusable-custom-hooks/) (by Rabia William)

 ## Summary
-This is a simple web part which shows how to make sue of **useContext** and **useReducer** hooks to retrieves contacts from the contact list and also updates a contact in the list using Fluent
+This is a simple web part which shows how to make use of **useContext** and **useReducer** hooks to retrieves contacts from the contact list and also updates a contact in the list using Fluent
 UI panel control.

-You can share the state and dispatch from useReducer through context and access them with a hook.
+The main idea is to manage your app state globally using useReducer  and access through useContext in your child components without passing through as component props

 ![React hooks useReducer and useContext in SPFx](react-hooks-listitems-output.png)